A South Florida Teen’s Dream Car

-Our team of Fort Lauderdale car accident attorneys at Wolf & Pravato, a Florida personal injury law firm, want you to know the facts when it comes to these particular types of cars.
+Our team of Fort Lauderdale car accident attorneys at the law offices of Wolf & Pravato, a Florida personal injury law firm, wants you to know the facts when it comes to these particular types of cars.

 Convertibles may be a “car lover’s car,” but they really are not the most practical choice out there.
 For one, they are typically much smaller and do not hold as many passengers as a traditional closed-top sedan or SUV.
 They also tend to have much less space for things — purses and briefcases, shopping bags, coolers, beach chairs, etc., or even passengers, for that matter.

 Why are convertibles is bad or not safe choice?

 Convertibles are much more about the look and feel than they are about practicality.
 Even convertible-owners will admit to that.
 That’s not the draw.
 The draw is now open and free they are, and even how “young” they may make older owners feel — but it’s that openness that is also the main reason why convertibles are not the safest choice for a vehicle, especially for our young children when they first begin driving.

 Without the same kind of physical framework that a closed-top automobile has, drivers and passengers alike are not nearly as protected in the face of an accident.